robert-delwood/OpenAPI_Spellchecker/README.md

 1. Double click the application **OpenAPI_Spellchecker.exe**.
 It opens to the *OpenAPI_Spellchecker* window.

-## Operations
+## Running OpenAPI_Spellchecker
-To get a list of descriptions:
-1. Select **Open OpenAPI file**.
-This displays an open file dialog.
-1. Navigate to, and then select the target OpenAPI source file.
-1. Select **Open**.
-This opens the file and starts its processing.
-This may take a moment depending on the file size and internal complexity.
+To run *OpenAPI_Spellchecker*,
+1. Double click the application OpenAPI_Spellchecker.exe.
+It opens to the *OpenAPI_Spellchecker* window.
+By default, it is set to Show misspellings.

-By default, the descriptions are automatically copied to the clipboard.
+Processed word lists are automatically copied to the clipboard.
+Individual words may be copied to the clipboard by either double clicking the word, or selecting **Copy selected word clipboard**.
 Without any additional involvement with the application, you can paste the clipboard into another document.
 For example, this may be in Microsoft Word or as any text file.

-The application shows the OpenAPI document's structure as tree view of all the paths.
-Any path may be expanded by clicking on it.
-* Multiple clicks may be needed to fully traverse a branch.
-* Clicking an open branch closes it.
-* Multiple branches any be open at the same time.

-The tree view provides no additional functionality other than being able to visually see the field structures with an endpoint.
-You cannot get the descriptions for a specific branch of field.
+## View criterion
+The following options are available.
+In each case, the list removes duplications and is sorted in ascending alphabetic order.

+**Show misspellings**.
+This shows only the misspellings.
+This is the default selection.<br>
+**Show all words**.
+This shows all the words.<br>
+**Show words with midfix numbers**.
+This shows only words that have the letters and numbers.<br>
+**Show words with numbers only**.
+This shows words that are only numbers.<br>
+**Show words with upper- and lower-case letters**.
+This show words that have both upper- and lower-case letters other than as the first character.
+This typically includes field names.
+It excludes words that are only uppercase.<br>
+**Show words with uppercase only**.
+This shows words that are only uppercase.
+Typically, this views acronym-like words.

-## The Buttons
+## Copy controls

-**Open OpenAPI file**.
-This selects and opens an OpenAPI source file.
-Once selected, the processing is automatic.
-This includes copying the descriptions to the clipboard.
-No additional action is required.
+The following controls influence the copying of text.

-**Copy description to clipboard**.
-This copies the descriptions to the clipboard.
-This allows you to copy other items after first opening the application.
-The application is not re-run, nor is re-opening the source file required.
+**Copy complete list to clipboard**.
+This copies the entire list to the clipboard.

-**Open all first levels**.
-This opens all first levels of each endpoint.

-**Open all second levels**.
-This opens all second levels of each endpoint.

-**Close all levels**.
-This closes all levels for each endpoint.

-**Automatically copy to clipboard** (checkbox).
-This sets the default capability for automatically copying descriptions to the clipboard.
-There may instances when you want to see the field structures but not copy descriptions to the clipboard.<br>
+This list is automatically copied to the clipboard by default each time a different View criterion is selected.
+However, the clipboard may change after the list is initially run.
+This allows users to re-copy the list.<br>
+**Copy selected word clipboard**. this selects an individual word.
+Highlight the intended word and select this button.<br>
+**Allow copy to clipboard**.
+This check box controls copying to the clipboard.<br>
-* If checked, descriptions are copied to the clipboard.<br>
+If selected, lists or words will be copied to the clipboard according the behavior outline earlier.<br>
-* If unchecked, descriptions are copied to the clipboard.
+If not selected, no list or word is copied to the clipboard.

 ## Caveats
-*Description_Finder* is offered and used as is.
+*OpenAPI_Spellchecker* is offered and used as is.
 While I did test it, you may find limitations and problems.
 Feel free to report any comments, questions, and concerns, including bugs, to me.
+My email is*robert@writeonce.org*
 I will look into them.